-VI DEGREES IN PRODUCT DESIGN ENGINEERING
+DEGREES IN PRODUCT DESIGN ENGINEERING

 This Resolution governs the undergraduate degrees and undergraduate diplomas and certificates in Product Design Engineering.
-Reference is made in the Regulations to the Engineering Section of the University Calendar which should be read in conjunction with this section.
+Reference is made in the Regulations to the College of Science & Engineering Section of the University Calendar which should be read in conjunction with this section.